canonical/sdcore-nms/CONTRIBUTING.md

 npm run lint
 ```

+## Enabling copy to clipboard

+Since most browsers expose the Clipboard API only for secure contexts (HTTPS, for instance), it is required to enable it manually.

+### Google Chrome

+To enable Clipboard API for HTTP in Google Chrome, open the `chrome://flags` page, enable the `unsafely-treat-insecure-origin-as-secure`
+experimental feature and add the NMS endpoint in the whitelisted domains.

 ## Build

 There are 2 targets for building: the `webconsole` binary and the `sdcore-nms.rock` OCI image.
 The artifacts